makeBritishCouncilBetterTogether/IELTS_SCANDAL/README.md

 ![people in different countries have encountered this issue](./delay_8.png)

 ## The British Council's Attitude
-### A large number of complaints were dismissed without substantial compensation.
+### A large number of complaints were dismissed without any compensation.
 <br>

 ![people haven't received any fund or reimbursement](./no_fund_1.jpg)